Oceans cover over 70 percent of the Earth’s surface. All life depends on them for food, biodiversity, and even to stabilize global weather patterns.

 6. If You Can’t Avoid Plastic, Recycle it Properly

-Despite the recent progress made in this arena, many products are still nearly impossible to purchase without the accompanying plastic.
+Despite the recent progress in this arena, many products are still nearly impossible to purchase without the accompanying plastic.
 This means that it’s even more essential for us to recycle correctly.

 Lack of recycling education, hastiness, and apathy contribute to poor recycling compliance.